-In a report from the Harvard Business Review, 71% of business leaders said that employee engagement was very important for the success of the organization.
-But only 24% of these same leaders said they felt like their employees were highly engaged.
+In a report from the Harvard Business Review, 71 percent of business leaders said that employee engagement was very important for the success of the organization.
+But only 24 percent of these same leaders said they felt like their employees were highly engaged.

 And workers agree.
-A Gallup study found that only 31.5% of employees felt engaged at work in 2014.
-Another Gallup study found that companies in the top quartile for engaged employees, compared with the bottom quartile, had 22% higher profitability.
+A Gallup study found that only 31.5 percent of employees felt engaged at work in 2014.
+Another Gallup study found that companies in the top quartile for engaged employees had 22 percent higher profitability than those in the bottom quartile.

 So what are great companies doing to boost employee engagement (and company profits) at the same time?
-Here are 5 ideas to get you thinking.
+Here are five ideas to get you thinking.

 Don’t underestimate the trickle-down effect of having connected and curious leaders who have clear expectations and are transparent.
 The phrase “It starts at the top,” may be overused but is especially true when it comes to setting the tone for company culture and expectations.

-This helps remove communication bottlenecks, avoid misinformation, and bridge the information gaps between your teams.
-Read how LIVESTRONG used Bloomfire to create an online environment where all employees could contribute and share information about work as well as fun social activities that builds a sense of teamwork.
+Technology helps remove communication bottlenecks, avoid misinformation, and bridge the information gaps between your teams.
+Read how LIVESTRONG used Bloomfire to create an online environment where all employees could contribute and share information about work as well as fun social activities that build a sense of teamwork.

 Empowered employees are engaged and involved.
 The key to this strategy is making sure people have a variety of ways to express their opinions.
 Use a combination of company-wide meetings, one-on-one sessions, social outings, and online platforms to foster open communication.

 Make sure their strengths and abilities are being fully leveraged.
-Provide the support, training and opportunities to help them progress down their personal path to success.
+Boost employee engagement by providing the support, training, and opportunities to help them progress down their personal path to success.

 Fostering employee engagement is more than a fluffy, feel-good idea.
 Any investment in employees that make them feel more connected to the success of the company will enjoy high returns.